fraz0815/gptouch-python/README.md

 ## Notes
 - Gnome 48 introduces its own xrand-like tool:[`gdctl`](https://gitlab.gnome.org/GNOME/mutter/-/merge_requests/4190)
-- expect this tool to be non-functinal (maybe obsolete) on Gnome 48 release
+- `gdctl` should be the way to go for the future, but I am lazy and `gnome-randr` amazingly still works on Gnome 48 (x86_64 & arm64, deb & arch)
 - Users should be in the `input` group to avoid needing `sudo` for `libinnput`.
 - The script requires `sudo` privileges to modify udev rules.
 - Use [`gdm-settings`](https://github.com/gdm-settings/gdm-settings) to apply rotation on login screen